 Can I do an internship?

-All Global Business students have the option to choose one of the following: a summer internship (through the module titled Management Experience and Reflection) or an overseas exchange.
+Global Business students have the option to choose one of the following: a summer internship (through the module titled Management Experience and Reflection) or an overseas exchange.
 The pre-requisite for Management Experience and Reflection is the module titled Personal & Professional Development.
 The internship takes place in the summer between year two and year three of the Global Business programme.
 The Business School will assist you in finding an internship however there is no placement service.
 Upon completion of a report based on your internship, students receive 5 ECTS (European Credit Transfer System).

 What is Experiential Learning?

 The Global Business degree has a strong focus on Experiential Learning and the practical side of Business.
 We offer modules designed and delivered by both academics and practicing entrepreneurs.
 We also offer a module on personal and professional development.
 Students undertake experiential learning in one of the following contexts – (1) a summer intern in an approved firm, (2) a volunteer in an approved non-profit organisation, (3) in a self-directed project undertaken as part of an approved student society in TCD or as agreed with the module coordinator or (4) as a developer of a new business idea or entrepreneurial venture.
-We offer the possibility of completing internships in a wide variety of firms including banks, accounting firms, student organisations, social entrepreneurship and non-profit organisations.
+Students can apply for internships in a wide variety of firms including banks, accounting firms, student organisations, social entrepreneurship and non-profit organisations.
 Our modules offer students an entrepreneurial journey moving from theory to practice throughout their degree.
 Students can obtain the entrepreneurship skills needed in second year, develop their ideas in third year and leave in fourth year with a completed Business model having gained exposure to potential investors.